lasq88/100days/rust/2025/README.md

 ## Goal

 As "learn Rust" is a pretty vague goal, I decided to focus on a more specific goal of learning Rust for Linux system programming.
-Therefore most of the challenges I will do in next 100 days will be focus at this specific aspect.
+Therefore, most of the challenges I will undertake in the next 100 days will focus on this specific aspect.

 ## My background